Craig Lindfield: FC United of Manchester

 On 30 June 2014, FC United of Manchester announced the signing of Lindfield after joining from Chester FC.
 On 4 March 2016 Lindfield was loaned out to Ashton United in a month long deal.
 The deal got extended on 4 April 2016 until the end of the season.

 Marine

 Lindfield signed for Marine on 23 July 2016.

 Trafford

 On 4 March 2017, Lindfield signed for Northern Premier League-side Trafford.

 FC United of Manchester (second spell)

 In July 2017 he re-joined FC United of Manchester having played a number of pre-season friendlies for the club, scoring four goals.

 Nantwich Town

 In August 2018 he joined Nantwich Town.
 Whilst at the club he went on dual registration with Runcorn Town in September 2018.

 Curzon Ashton

 In January 2019 he joined Curzon Ashton.

 Radcliffe

 The following month he moved to Radcliffe.

 Marine (second spell)

 In July 2019 he rejoined Marine.

 Runcorn Linnets

 In January 2020 he joined Runcorn Linnets.

 Colwyn Bay

 In January 2022 he moved to Cymru North club Colwyn Bay.
+During his time with Colwyn Bay, Craig helped the team achieve promotion to the Cymru Premier for the first time in the club's history.
+He also scored two goals in the Welsh Blood Service League Cup final in a 3-1 win over Porthmadog, helping secure a league and cup double for the club.

+Airbus UK Broughton

+In June 2023 he moved to Cymru North club Airbus UK Broughton.
+Craig scored on his debut in a 3-0 win over Guilsfield F.C.

+Colwyn Bay

+For the 2024–25 season he returned to his former club, Colwyn Bay where he finished the season as the club's top scorer and with a league medal as the club won the Cymru North title.

+Holywell Town

+In summer 2025 he joined Holywell Town.